taalswap/taalswap-api/README.md

-# pancake-api
+# taalswap-api

-Set of endpoints utilities for PancakeSwap, based on Serverless.
+Set of endpoints utilities for TaalSwap, based on Serverless.

 ## Dependencies